PROBATE & ESTATE PLANNING ATTORNEY IN CORPUS CHRISTI & SOUTH TEXAS

 Losing a loved one is one of the most difficult and emotional experiences you will ever go through.
 When this occurs, you often have to handle your deceased loved one’s estate, which only adds to an already-stressful situation.
 It can be overwhelming to take on such a responsibility while grieving the loss of your loved one.
 On top of that, handling probate without assistance can be complex.

-At Russell Manning Attorney at Law, I can help ease the probate process for you and your family.
+At Russell Manning Law PLLC, I can help ease the probate process for you and your family.
 With over 30 years of experience, I will provide you with the proper guidance you need to settle your deceased spouse's final affairs.
 My firm proudly serves clients in Corpus Christi, South Texas, and The Coastal Bend area of Texas, as well as the counties of Bee, Kleberg, Nueces, Live Oak, Jim Wells, Aransas, and Victoria.

 WHAT IS ESTATE PLANNING?